acurwen/Workload-1-Repo/README.md

 8. **Created Environment in Elastic Beanstalk**

-I created this environment to host our banking application on.
+I created this environment to host our banking application.
 I named the environment "Retail Banking".

 First, I created my “IAM” service roles: aws-elasticbeanstalk-service-role and Elastic-EC2.
-These roles help grant permissions that are needed for the environment to host and manage the bank application.
+These roles help grant permissions that are needed for the environment to host and manage the bank application correctly.

 *I also added in my key pair, but I don't think that was needed.
 I believe doing this requires that my public key pair shown below and my private one would be needed to access the application site.